 Homelessness and Mental Illness in our Community

-Hardcore Homelessness – Factors such as addiction and mental illness continue to keep some people on the city’s streets.
+Hardcore Homelessness – Factors such as substance use disorder and mental illness continue to keep some people on the city’s streets.
 Homelessness is best understood on a case-by-case, client-by-client basis.

-Serving the Hardcore Homeless – Benilde Hall exists to serve the truly needy, i.e., homeless men who suffer from addiction coupled with mental illness such as chronic depression, bipolar disorder, and schizophrenia.
-More than two-thirds of Benilde Hall’s clients admitted over the years have dual diagnoses – addiction and mental illness.
+Serving the Hardcore Homeless – Benilde Hall exists to serve the truly needy, i.e., homeless men who suffer from substance use disorder coupled with mental illness such as chronic depression, bipolar disorder, and schizophrenia.
+More than two-thirds of Benilde Hall’s clients admitted over the years have dual diagnoses – substance use disorder and mental illness.

 Cost of Homelessness